smwesten-usgs/swb2/doc_src/pages/index.md

 The netCDF file metadata does not include any details about the ellipse (PROJ.4 keyword ellps) or datum associated with this projection.
-However, the semi\_major\_axis and inverse\_flattening” attribute values are consistent with the GRS80 definition (Moritz, 2000).
-In this example, the standard parallels as defined by lat\_1 and lat\_2 in figure 2–13 differ from the standard parallels of 33 degrees and 45 degrees as described in Snyder (1987).
+However, the semi\_major\_axis and inverse\_flattening" attribute values are consistent with the GRS80 definition (Moritz, 2000).
+In this example, the standard parallels as defined by lat\_1 and lat\_2 in figure 2-13 differ from the standard parallels of 33 degrees and 45 degrees as described in Snyder (1987).
 Supplying the standard values in the SWB control file, at best, would cause SWB to issue a warning about a mismatch between the data coverage and the model domain and, at worst,